 The crust is an important part of this type of cheesecake.
 As it is eaten raw, you have to be careful what you use (no raw eggs for instance).

-- The most common is the much-loved cookie crust, which are ground cookies with melted butter and sometimes sugar added.
+- The most common is the much-loved graham cracker crust, which consists of ground cookies combined with melted butter and sometimes sugar.
 It needs refrigeration time to solidify, so the easiest way is to pop the pan with the crust in the fridge while making the filling.

 - Alternatively, you can buy a pre-made cookie pie dough and make a cheesecake pie.
 But take into account that the amount of filling in a cheesecake pie is usually smaller than in a regular one.